 To check, you need to remove the entire transfer starter assembly.
 The Recoil Starter Assembly employs a crankshaft to rotate the engine.
 If the recoil starter assembly is defective, the engine will not start and the chainsaw will not start.

 Pulling the cord should cause the tabs to extend from the pulley and cam, the engine holding the hub and turning it.
 The tabs will then be withdrawn and the cord will have to be pulled again when you release the cord.

 When you release the rope, the tabs should be withdrawn and the rope should be returned to the ley.
 If the recoil starter assembly does not work properly, replace it.

 Solution-10: Blocked or Stuck Spark Ancestors

 A spark receiver is a screen that prevents sparks from flying out of the china during use and it also affects the fuel-air mixture.
 With time and use, it can become blocked and needs to be cleaned regularly.
-If your chainsaw has not started, it is advisable to check the condition of the spark arrestor to see if it needs to be cleaned.
+If your saw has not started, it is advisable to check the spark arrestor’s condition to see if it needs to be cleaned.

 Solution-11: Cold Weather

-If the weather is too bad, it can make it difficult to start chainsaws.
-If you have a cold somewhere and you have trouble starting your chainsaw, try holding your breath a little further.
+If the weather is too bad, it can make it challenging to start saws.
+If you have a cold somewhere and you have trouble with starting your chainsaw, try holding your breath a little further.
 This should help in most cases.